obzcura/frontend-assessment/readme.md

 Folder Exercise 1
 ---
-Contains the required files for Exercise 1
+Contains the required files for Exercise 1<br />
-You can check this link to view final work: https://htmlpreview.github.io/?https://github.com/obzcura/frontend-assessment/blob/master/exercise-1/index.html
+You can check this link to have a quick look: https://htmlpreview.github.io/?https://github.com/obzcura/frontend-assessment/blob/master/exercise-1/index.html<br />
 Note that the link is a bit slow to load

 Folder Exercise 2